archivesunleashed/aut-docs/docs/extract-binary.md

 ---

-How do I all the binary files of PDFs, audio files, video files, word processor files, spreadsheet files, presentation program files, and text files to disk?
+How do I all the binary files of PDFs, audio files, video files, word processor files, spreadsheet files, and presentation program files to disk?

 ## Scala RDD